-Dennis Devine has been making movies since this film, turning out stuff like Dead Girls, Fat Planet, Vampires of Sorority Row, and, most recently, Camp Blood 8: Revelations.
+Dennis Devine has been making movies since this film, turning out stuff like Dead Girls (Kay Schaber, Angela Eads, and Brian Chin from that film, star here), Fat Planet, Vampires of Sorority Row, and, most recently, Camp Blood 8: Revelations.
 For this one, a serial killer kills himself, but not before he seals his soul into a camera.
 And what if, by pure happenstance, that camera sends up being sold to a young girl and all of her friends start dying?
 Why, we’d have a slasher, would we not?

 This movie has a character that wears her pajamas under her clothes all day long because it saves time at night.
 It’s hard to argue with that kind of logic, which you would not expect to arrive within an SOV slasher made 31 years ago.
 Yet here we are.